 - Valid Food Handlers Permit upon employment

 - Valid First Aid and CPR Card upon employment

 How To Apply:

-To apply please send your resume, cover letter, and a copy of your unofficial transcripts if applicable to Liz Rasmussen at email@example.com.
+To apply, please send your resume, cover letter, and a copy of your unofficial transcripts if applicable the Museum's Recruitment Team at email@example.com.